Will hydrogen power the future of Aerospace?

 Fuel cells may be suitable for long-range light duty, but where do other aircraft fit in?
 Several major commercial airliners have their eyes on hydrogen as a clean alternative fuel for traditional turbojet and turbofan engines.

-Recently on September 21, 2020, Airbus unveiled three concepts for hydrogen-fueled aircraft, all dubbed “ZEROe” for zero emission.
+In 2020, Airbus unveiled three concepts for hydrogen-fueled aircraft, all dubbed “ZEROe” for zero emission.
 They plan to launch the first craft by 2035, making it the world’s first zero emission commercial aircraft.

 “I strongly believe that the use of hydrogen – both in synthetic fuels and as a primary power source for commercial aircraft – has the potential to significantly reduce aviation’s climate impact.”